 For example, PayPal involves fees and credit card payments may come with convenience fees as well.
 And transfers from your checking or savings account can trigger bank fees.

 One way to minimize fees is to reduce the number of payments you make.
-Paying annually will normally cost less than paying quarterly or monthly.
+Paying yearly typically costs less than paying quarterly or monthly.

 Asking about discounts can also save you money.